AussichtigerTV/AussichtigerTV/README.md

 I'm a **student & tech enthusiast from Germany 🇩🇪**, passionate about
 🖥️ **servers**, 🌐 **web development**, and ⚙️ **building my own systems**.

+---

 💡 Currently, I'm working on projects involving:
 - 🌐 Websites with authentication systems & databases
 - 🖥️ Server hosting (Proxmox, home servers)
 - 🎮 Minecraft systems with web integration

+---

+⚙️ Current Projects:
+- 🎮 PrimeCity (Roblox, Developer, Founder)
+- 👁️ Lunar RP VC (Roblox, Development)
+- 🎶 Ovention (Minecraft, Infrastructure, Developer, Founder)
+- ☁️ Homelab Proxmox (Server for personal use)

 I love building things **from scratch**, solving problems, and optimizing systems.

-> 🧠 *"If it works, optimize it.
+> 🧠 *"If it works, don't touch it.
 If it breaks, learn from it."*
+> 🛋️ *"If something isn't working, a restart is always a good idea."*

 ---